The More You Know (TV programming block): History

 On February 24, 2016, NBCUniversal announced that it would discontinue its existing weekend morning block NBC Kids, which was programmed by Sprout (now Universal Kids), in favor of The More You Know, a new, three-hour block produced by Litton Entertainment, that would feature live-action educational programming aimed at preteens, teenagers, and their parents.
 The block serves as a brand extension of The More You Know—a series of public service campaigns first launched by NBC in 1989.

-NBC Kids aired for the final time on September 25, 2016 on NBC (December 31, 2017 on Telemundo).
-It was thought to be the last conclusive Saturday morning block across the major U.S. commercial broadcast networks that primarily featured non-educational children's programming.
+NBC Kids aired for the final time on September 25, 2016, on NBC (December 31, 2017, on Telemundo).
+It was thought to be the last conclusive Saturday morning block across the major American commercial broadcast networks that primarily featured non-educational children's programming.
 Such content has gradually fallen out of favor because of the E/I rules, as well as shifts in viewing habits toward cable networks and online video on demand services for cartoons and other youth-oriented content.
 The More You Know premiered two weeks later on October 8, 2016 (October 1 children's programming was pre-empted for NBC network coverage of the 2016 Ryder Cup).
 Programs in the block often air at alternate times (including weekdays) due to pre-emptions from NBC Sports, including golf coverage.

 On January 6, 2018, Telemundo relaunched its MiTelemundo block—which had also been programmed by Sprout—with a new schedule consisting of Spanish dubs of The More You Know's programming.